legalLab/vcf2others/README.md

 automatically returns a genlight object and optionally can also export/write a file of this format to the working directory.
 Generally the `vcf2genlight()` function is called within a script using functions of the `adegenet` package rather than importing the genlight object.
+The function `vcf2migrate()` generates several different types of SNP compatible formats.
+Beerli recommends treating linked SNP blocks as short sequences that have invariant sites removed, since available models for alleles are better than for SNPs.
+Thus linked blocks are indicated as (s100) rather than (n100).

 ``` r
 res_path <- data_path